ThembaMtshelwane/immergence-studios/README.md

 ## Limitations

-The curent website does not include all its features, i.e. a section showcaing the team and the contact section.
+The curent website does not include all its features, i.e. a section showcaing the contact section.

 ## Live Website